Jeremy Pena Player Props: Astros vs. Tigers

 - Pena hit .250 with 20 doubles, two triples, 22 home runs and 22 walks.

-- Pena picked up an RBI in 48 of 149 games last year, with multiple RBIs in 17 of them.
-He drove in three or more runs in six games.
+- Pena picked up an RBI in 48 games last season out of 149 (32.2%), including multiple RBIs in 11.4% of those games (17 times) and three or more RBIs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.